Calling all MOTHER/DAUGHTER Book Groups!

-If you're looking for a good selection for a mother/daughter book club, take a peek at this cool site just out from from Scholastic: www.Scholastic.com/MotherDaughterBookClub
+If you're looking for a good selection for a mother/daughter book club, take a peek at this cool site from the good folks at Scholastic:

 I am a HUGE fan of state awards and am honored that PIE has been nominated for a number of them.
 I am overjoyed to announce that PIE won the 2014 upper elemernaty division of the ORCA (Oregon Reader's Choice Award) Woo hoo!
 Thanks Oregon voters!

 ARE YOU DOING A BOOK REPORT ABOUT PIE?

 Scholastic posted an interview on-line which has a lot of great info you can use.
 Check it out at:

 If you'd like to host a** PIE PARTY** at your school or book club, write me an e-mail and I'll be happy to send you some suggestions on how to do that.
 Also, check out the pie party photos on the BLOG.
 Send me a photo from your party (with permission to post) and I'll be happy to add it to the collection.

 Looking for some ideas for class projects based on PIE?

 - HAPPINESS IS….The book identified the not-so-secret recipe for happiness: Friendship, Family, and the pleasure of doing something for the right reason.
 Students can find the ingredients of this recipe as they read the book.
 Have students write their own recipes for happiness and share them with others.

 - THANK YOU VERY MUCH….The first line in the book is “Thank you very much.”
 Make notecards decorated with pictures of pies and have students write a thank you note to someone who is special in their life, identifying what the person has done for the writer to make his/her life happy.